o3de/o3de.org/content/docs/user-guide/components/reference/gradient-modifiers/gradient-mixer.md

 description: Use the Gradient Mixer component to combine gradients with operations in Open 3D Engine (O3DE).
 ---

-The **Gradient Mixer** component generates a new gradient from the combination of other gradients.
-Operations define how a gradients will be combined.
+The **Gradient Mixer** component generates a new gradient by blending a number of input gradient layers with iayer blending operations.

 ## Provider